 “They can cause thousands of pounds worth of damage.
 In a site of special scientific interest you can’t put a value on the damage caused.”

-The police thanked GLASS for their assistance in the operation.
-Chris Mitchell, the Derbyshire Area Rep for GLASS, said “Our members are bound by a code of conduct which requires them to use only road legal vehicles or bikes, and to use only roads or byways.
+The police thanked The Green Lane Association for their assistance in the operation.
+Chris Mitchell, the Derbyshire Area Rep for The Green Lane Association, said “Our members are bound by a code of conduct which requires them to use only road legal vehicles or bikes, and to use only roads or byways.
 Illegal ‘off-road’ activity on motor bikes or in 4x4s not only damages the countryside, but brings responsible drivers into disrepute as the public image of green laning is adversely affected.”

 The bikes seized by the police, some of which were identified in a YouTube video.